wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/installation-assistant.rst

 Next steps
 ----------

-The Wazuh indexer is now successfully installed and you can proceed with installing the Wazuh server.
+The Wazuh indexer is now successfully installed, and you can proceed with installing the Wazuh server.
 To perform this action, see the :doc:`Installing the Wazuh server using the installation assistant <../wazuh-server/installation-assistant>` section.